mtiller/ModelicaBook/text/source/components/packages/lookup.rst

 If the given name cannot be found after searching all these locations, then the search fails and the type cannot be resolved.
 If the search succeeds, then we've located the definition of the **first name** in the qualified name.
-If the name is not qualified (*i.e.,* it has not ``.`` in the name), then we are done.
+If the name is not qualified (*i.e.,* it does not have ``.`` in the name), then we are done.
 However, if it does have other components in the name, these must be nested definitions contained within the definition returned by the search.
 If nested definitions